apache/lucene/lucene/MIGRATE.md

 ### Require consistency between data-structures on a per-field basis

-A field must be indexed with the same index options and data-structures across all documents within an index.
-Thus, for example, it is not allowed to have one document in a index where a certain field is indexed with doc values and points, and another document where the same field is indexed only with points.
+The per field data-structures are implicitly defined by the first document indexed that contains a certain field.
+Once defined, the per field data-structures are not changeable for the whole index.
+For example, if you first index a document where a certain field is indexed with doc values and points, all subsequent documents containing this field must also have this field indexed with doc values and points.
+Field attributes for a certain field are also set by the first document containing this field, and not modifiable after that.

 ### Doc values updates are allowed only for doc values only fields